The Bullet And The Bass Trombone

 “This isn’t a show you see.
 This is a show you breathe, you hear, you feel in your arteries.
 It’s almost impossible to describe.
 Like music.”

-Previously presented at: Bristol Old Vic (premiered 2012), New Wolsey Theatre (Pulse Festival), National Theatre Temporary Space (formerly The Shed), Warwick Arts Centre, Axis Arts Centre, British Council/Caravan showcase of new english performance 2014 (Brighton Festival), Lincoln Performing Arts Centre, The House (Plymouth University), Manchester Royal Exchange, Chapter Arts Centre (Cardiff), Quarterhouse (Folkestone)
+The Bullet And The Bass Trombone toured to: Bristol Old Vic, New Wolsey Theatre (Pulse Festival), the National Theatre, Warwick Arts Centre, Axis Arts Centre, British Council/Caravan showcase of new english performance (Brighton Festival), Lincoln Performing Arts Centre, The House (Plymouth University), Manchester Royal Exchange, Chapter Arts Centre (Cardiff), Quarterhouse (Folkestone)